karmsingh691/Ultra-Instinct-Rover-Project/README.md

 ## Mobilizing the Rover

-At the current build, there are 2 ways to mobilize the rover.
+At the current build, there are 3 ways to mobilize the rover.
 One of them uses a PS4 controller, the bluetooth functionality of the Raspberry Pi, pyPS4 library and the libraries that control the Roboclaw Motor Controller.
 The second method uses the Ultra sonic sensors to help the rover avoid obtructions in its path without physical human interaction.
+The third method uses a HTML based webserver based on Python libraries to control the rover's movements.

 ## Remote Control Rover via PS4 Controller